The Patient Experience

 A diagnosis of chronic lymphocytic leukemia (CLL) can be a challenging experience for patients, families, and caregivers.
 Learning about the condition and the available treatment, resource, and support options can help patients successfully navigate the disease.

-This educational module is the first in a series specifically designed to help patients and caregivers understand the available treatment options for CLL across the continuum of care, learn about the details of BTK-inhibitor treatments, and confidently talk with their doctors and other clinicians to align their goals and priorities for care.
+“Improving CLL Point-of-Care Decisions Utilizing BTK Inhibitors” is an education series consisting of 2 modules and is designed to help patients and caregivers understand the available treatment options for CLL across the continuum of care, learn about the details of BTK-inhibitor treatments, and confidently talk with their doctors and other clinicians to align their goals and priorities for care.
+View the modules in any order and return at any time.

 - Challenges managing treatment with BTK inhibitors